ZhikeLi/SDN-Ceph/README.md

 1. When we complete the preparations, we use the CEPh-ansible tool to automate the Ceph cluster deployment.

-2. We integrate the revised osd_client. py and ceph_monitor_optimize. py code into the Ceph source code to adaptively optimize the read and write performance of the cluster.
-Osd_client. py is responsible for collecting OSDs load information and uploading it to SDN_Monitor.
-The cePH_MONITor_optimize.py code receives load information from SDN_Monitor delivery.
-The random forest algorithm running on Ceph_Monitor then receives the load information and trains the prediction model.
-Finally, Ceph_Monitor uses prediction model and mathematical model to make decision optimization.
+2. We have added a custom OSD_INFO_MAP to the Ceph source code.
+OSD_INFO_MAP can be combined with SDN network model to maintain the load and network status information of OSD in real time and can be sensed by CRUSH algorithm.
+Finally, we use this information to build prediction model and multi-attribute decision mathematical model to optimize the read and write performance of the cluster.